30 Jun, 2013

 - Cascading failure in holiday lights, Aaron Schuetz, Phys.
 Teach.
 51, 186 (2013)

-INTRODUCTION: A fuse is considered one of the best protections for circuits because of its operational velocity, high interruptive capacity and limiting behavior towards current passing.
+INTRODUCTION: A fuse is considered one of the best protection for circuits because of its operational velocity, high interruptive capacity, and limiting behavior towards current passing.
 In the past, it was very common that when there was a short circuit, this would provoke fires and damages in installations or in electrical equipment.
-To solve the lack of an installation protective device, Thomas Alva Edison invented the first electrical fuse about 1880.
+To solve the lack of an installation protective device, Thomas Alva Edison invented the first electrical fuse in 1880.

 OBJECTIVE: To show the behaviour of a fuse with a charge that is higher than acceptable.